liu431/Coding-Exercises/SQL and Database/Database System.md

 * Database management system (DBMS): computerized system that enables users to create and maintain a databse
 * Program-data independence: the structure of data files is stored in the DBMS catelog separately from the access programs
 * Operations: 1. interface (operation name and the data types of its argument/parameters); 2. implementation (sepecified separately and can be changed without affecting the interface)
-* Data abstraction: program-data independence and program-operation independence
+* Data abstraction: program-data independence and program-operation independence; suppression of details of data organization and storage and the highlighting of the essential features for an improved understanding of data
 * Transaction: an executing program or process that includes one or more database accesses, such as reading or updating of databse records
 * Data normalization: a database deisgn that stores each logical data item in only one place in the database
 * Denormalization: don't have to search multiple files to collect this data by placing all the data together